-The contraction in length of a moving body, as measured by an observer at rest with respect to the body, by the factor 1/√(1 - ν2/c2), where ν is the relative speed of the moving body and c is the speed of light.
+The Lorentz-Fitzgerald contraction is the contraction in length of a moving body, as measured by an observer at rest with respect to the body, by the factor 1/√(1 - ν2/c2), where ν is the relative speed of the moving body and c is the speed of light.
 Also called the Lorentz contraction or Fitzgerald contraction – the theory was proposed independently by both Hendrik Lorentz and George Fitzgerald – it one of the surprising effects predicted by Einstein's special theory of relativity.
 Compare with time dilation.

 Related category SPACE AND TIME